Skip to main content

 4. Review results

 Plumber reads your .plumber.yaml config and outputs a compliance report.
-You can also tell it to store the output in JSON format with the --output flag.
+You can also store the output in JSON format with the --output flag.

 Command Reference